yongler/tp/docs/UserGuide.md

 * For `[j/JobTitle]...`, only alphanumeric inputs are allowed. i.e. Only the characters A-Z, a-z, 0-9.
 Spaces are also allowed. <br> e.g. `j/SoftwareEngineerIntern` is allowed, `t/Software Engineer Intern` is also allowed.

+**:information_source: Notes about duplicate applications:**<br>

+* Duplicate applications are not allowed.

+* Applications are considered duplicates if they have the same name, job title and optional tags.

+* Refer to FAQ for adding multiple applications to the same job.

 </div>